Insights

 Cheapest hotels in Queenstown, Tasmania

 Discover affordable stays in Queenstown, Tasmania that provide a quality experience without breaking the bank.
-Hotels in Queenstown, Tasmania can be found for as low as $87 per night.
+Hotels in Queenstown, Tasmania can be found for as low as $78 per night.
 There is currently one property in Queenstown, Tasmania that can be booked for this price.
-Empire Hotel Queenstown is one of the hotels that can be booked for the lowest price in Queenstown, Tasmania.
-Price data was last updated on 28 April 2024
+Mountain View Motel is one of the hotels that can be booked for the lowest price in Queenstown, Tasmania.
+Price data was last updated on 24 April 2025

 At the moment, these hotels offer the lowest nightly rate out of those we've come across in Queenstown.
 If you have the flexibility, change the dates selected to compare prices.